ipinfo/csharp/README.md

 The SDK is thread safe with default components.
 Here are some details.

-The [HttpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netstandard-2.0) and [MemoryCache](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache?view=dotnet-plat-ext-7.0) are used in this SDK.
+We are using [HttpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netstandard-2.0) and [MemoryCache](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache?view=dotnet-plat-ext-7.0) in this SDK.

-Regarding the `HttpClient`, our usage of it is thread safe.
+1. Regarding the `HttpClient`, our usage of it is thread safe.
 The thread-safe methods for `HttpClient` can be checked [here](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netstandard-2.0#thread-safety).

-`MemoryCache` is the default cache being used and is reported to be thread-safe.
+2. `MemoryCache` is the default cache being used and is reported to be thread-safe.
 Regarding the custom cache implementation, if one implements their own `ICache`, then thread safety needs to be ensured by that custom implementation.

 ### Samples